code-philia/time-travelling-visualizer/README.md

 ### Set up Backend/Model

-At the beginning of this step, we recommend to [create a venv](https://docs.python.org/3/library/venv.html) or use [conda](https://docs.conda.io/projects/conda/en/24.9.x/user-guide/install/index.html) to isolate the running envirionment before installing all the dependencies, especially when your device has enough storage.
+At the beginning of this step, we recommend creating [venv](https://docs.python.org/3/library/venv.html) or using [conda](https://docs.conda.io/projects/conda/en/24.9.x/user-guide/install/index.html) to isolate the running envirionment before installing all the dependencies, especially when your device has enough storage.

+> [!NOTE]
+> Ignore it if you have encounter any error from pip dependency resolver, which has no impact on running the tool and will be fixed later.

-#### Option 1: Create Python `.venv`
+#### Option 1: Create Python venv

 Use an installed Python 3.10 executable to create the venv, then it would start from that Python version: